xdslproject/xdsl/README.md

 for a comprehensive tutorial.

 To get familiar with xDSL, we recommend starting with our Jupyter notebooks.
-The notebooks consist of examples and documentation concerning the core xDSL data structures and the xDSL's Python-embedded abstraction definition language, as well as examples of implementing custom compilers, like a database compiler.
+The notebooks provide hands-on examples and documentation of xDSL's core concepts: data structures, the Python-embedded abstraction definition language, and end-to-end custom compilers construvtion, like a database compiler.
 There also exists a small documentation showing how to connect xDSL with MLIR for users interested in that use case.